 For the pad Thai:

-- 5 to 6 tablespoons canola or vegetable oil
+10 to 12 tablespoons canola or vegetable oil, divided

 For garnish (optional):

 2 tablespoons roasted unsalted peanuts, chopped roughly